EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [] Verify that every single setting in Porn Fetch works and has an effect
 - [] Test how much simultaneous downloads Porn Fetch is capable of
 - [] Test how robust the code is against user errors and improve traceback
+- [] Get Porn Fetch back on Android
+  - [] Enabling the QFile picker (currently has a crash bug)
+  - [] Fixing threading and segment downloading in general
+  - [] Make a separate layout for Porn Fetch on Android
+  <br>**DEPENDS ON QT, NOT MY FAULT IF IT DOESN'T WORK, SERIOUSLY**